 Under Maryland law, all children become legal adults with sole responsibility for making their own decisions at the age of 18.
-Even when a person has special needs, parents no longer have the legal right to advocate or intervene on behalf of their child.
-That means they can't talk to their loved one's doctor, discuss medication concerns with a pharmacist, access certain records, protect their adult child's finances, or consent to a procedure that he or she needs but refuses out of fear or lack of understanding.
-However, Maryland law provides legal options for parents of children with special needs, such as guardianship and special needs trust.
+Even when a person has special needs, that person's parents no longer have the legal right to advocate or intervene on behalf of their child.
+That means parents can't talk to their adult child's doctor, discuss medication concerns with a pharmacist, access certain records, protect their adult child's finances, or consent to a procedure their adult child needs but refuses out of fear or lack of understanding.
+However, Maryland law provides legal options, such as a guardianship or special needs trust, for parents of children with special needs.